ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 Types of identities:

-We've got IAM users,
+- IAM users

-IAM groups
+- IAM groups

-and IAM roles.
+- IAM roles

-And I'll cover these in detail

-in the relevant section of the course.

-But at this point, it's
-important to understand

-that all of these IAM identities
+It is important to know that all of these IAM identities

 start off with no access
 to the AWS account,